artifex404/wp-power-stats/readme.txt

 Donate link: http://www.websivu.com/wp-power-stats/
 Tags: statistics, stats, visit, visits, visitor, visitors, charts, analytics, tracker Requires at least: 3.3
-Tested up to: 4.2
+Tested up to: 4.3
-Stable tag: 2.0.1
+Stable tag: 2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Powerful and accurate real-time statistics for your WordPress site.
+Powerful and accurate real-time visitor statistics of your WordPress site.

 == Description ==

-View your site visit statistics in details: browsers, operating systems, visitors and much more!
+View your site visits statistics at a glance: browsers, operating systems, visitors and much more!

 One click install and you are ready to go!
 A lot of advanced settings to fine-tune the tracking.

-This lightweight plugin is fully integrated in WordPress, which makes it fast, secure and reliable.
+This lightweight plugin is deeply integrated in WordPress, which makes it fast, secure and reliable.

 [View sample screenshots](http://wordpress.org/plugins/wp-power-stats/screenshots/)

-Your privacy is important to us.
-All statistical information collected with this plugin will be stored on your server and only you will have access to it.
+Claim back your privacy: no third party services, all statistics are private on your hosting and are accessible only by you.

 Statistics features: